Danielaca18/Todo-List/README.md

 ## Usage

 - Add a new task by typing in the input field and pressing Enter or clicking the Add button.
-- Delete a task by clicking on the task.
+- Delete a task by clicking the checkbox next to it.

 ## Contributing